Schedule a Free Demo

 What the GIS module does inside eWorkOrders CMMS.

-Every asset sits on an interactive map, pinned to its location.
+Any asset can sit on the interactive map, pinned to its location.
 Click any pin to open the full asset record — installation dates, parts lists, inspection photos, and work order history in one view.

 Field updates flow straight into the system.
 When a technician closes a work order in the field, supervisors see the updated status on the map in real time — no batch uploads, no end-of-shift reconciliation.

-- ✓ Every asset pinned to its location, clickable on the map
+- ✓ Any asset pinned to its location, clickable on the map

 - ✓ Full asset record opens from any pin — history, parts, photos